Best Bites for New Year's Eve — Our Favorite NYE Appetizers

 Spanish Garlic Shrimp

 These tapas style shrimp are a tasty treat that will fly off the platter.
 Not only are shrimp incredibly popular, but they cook up super fast.
-This recipe requires less than five minutes at your stove, so you'll be back celebrating with your friends in no time.
+This recipe requires less than five minutes at your stove, so you'll be back celebrating with your family in no time.

 Bacon-Wrapped Chorizo Stuffed Dates